 Batchers: Tell us what it took to customize your 1974 VW Campervan into a mobile cocktail bar?

 Dave: It started out as a clean, but rough vehicle from Arizona, by way of Tennessee.
 I shipped it up here three years ago, stripped it down to bare metal and built it from the ground up–with the help of a couple handy friends and a couple very talented auto shops.
 Everything in it is brand new: the motor, wiring, brakes, suspension, upholstery in original materials and colors, original factory colors, window, seals, refrigerators, a sink, glass rinsers, sweet antique shelving made from sailboat seats, custom cabinetry, and a beautiful handmade butcher block bartop.
 We installed two ice coolers in order to be able to store shaking ice and large format clinebell ice, which I cut for individual glass sizes using a bandsaw.
 We had to use the steel and aluminum framework in the roof wisely to ensure we had the proper structural strength we needed.
+In the future, we might need something like these steps for caravan to make getting in and out of the van a little easier (especially if we’re carrying a whole load of supplies) but, for now, we’re managing fine with that.
 There is a lot more detail about the restoration, but all in all, it took three years of hard work.

 Batchers: Given you’re one of the first to launch something like this, was it hard to get the proper permitting?